BeamMW/beam-docs/source/rtd_pages/user_mining_beam.rst

 * Beam node should run Stratum server by setting up --stratum_port parameter (for example --stratum_port=10002)

 * Beam node should know **both** mining key and owner key in order to attribute mining rewards to a specific wallet.
 Mining and owner keys are exported from the wallet as explained in the steps 5 and 6 of the step by step guide.
-They are passed to the node via --key_mine and --key_owner parameters respectively
+They are passed to the node via --miner_key and --owner_key parameters respectively

 .. important:: Miner keys and Owner key should be kept secret at all times